grafana/tempo/docs/sources/tempo/operations/monitor/set-up-monitoring.md

 }
 ```

-This lets Grafana Agent know that only pods that include an annotation of `app.kubernetes.io/name=tempo` should have their metrics scraped.
+This rule lets Grafana Agent know that only pods that include an annotation of `app.kubernetes.io/name=tempo` should have their metrics scraped.

 Something to note is that the dashboards for Tempo expect the specific namespace, cluster name, and job name for labels included with the scraped Tempo metrics, where the job nomenclature is `<namespace>>app.kubernetes.io/component>`.
 The latter expands to `distributor`, `compactor`, `ingester`, and so on.